How do the school teach and support children with SEND?

 - Some students identified with behaviour or particular social needs may be supported through the PACE (alternative curriculum provision) group for part or all of their curriculum provision.
 This may be for different periods of time as students work towards reintegrating back to mainstream provision

-- Students with statements or EHC plans may undertake some bespoke intervention to meet the needs and objectives outlined in their plan.
+- Students with EHC plans may undertake some bespoke intervention to meet the needs and objectives outlined in their plan.
 This work is likely to be 1:1 or in pairs or small groups.